 If nuclei are lysed very gently, the chromatin is seen to exist as a 30 nm diameter fiber.
-This diameter is much larger than a single nucleosome (which is about 11 nm) and suggests that the nucleosomes are organized into a higher order structure.
+This diameter is larger than a single nucleosome and suggests that the nucleosomes are organized into a higher order structure.
 The fiber is formed by a histone H1 molecule binding to the linker DNA of each nucleosome at the point where it enters and leaves the nucleosome (Fig. 3).
 The histone H1 molecules interact with each other, pulling the nucleosomes together.
-Exactly how the nucleosomes are organized to form the 30 nm fiber is not known; one possibility is that the nucleosomes wind up into a higher order helix with six nucleosomes per turn to form a solenoid (Fig. 4).
+One possibility is that the nucleosomes wind up into a higher order helix with six nucleosomes per turn to form a solenoid (Fig. 4).
 This would give a fiber three nucleosomes wide, which is indeed the diameter observed.
-In such
+In such a solenoid the linear length of the DNA has been reduced by a further factor of 6 (equiv-